Sasha303/LWC-SuperBadge-Codes/README.md

-**Path 5:** Edit the LWC Component - boatSearchForm (update) **Path 6:** Edit the LWC Component - boatTile (update) **Path 7:** Edit the LWC Component - boatMap (update) **Path 8:** Create New LWC Component - boatsNearMe **Path 9:** Create New LWC Component - boatSearchResults **Path 10:** Create New LWC Component - boatSearch **Path 11:** Edit the LWC Component - fiveStarRating (update) - only Js **Path 12:** Create New LWC Component - boatAddReviewForm **Path 13:** Create New LWC Component - boatReviews **Path 14:** Create New LWC Component - boatDetailTabs **Path 15:** Create New LWC Component - SimiliarBoats
+**Path 5:** Edit the LWC Component - boatSearchForm (update)

+**Path 6:** Edit the LWC Component - boatTile (update)

+**Path 7:** Edit the LWC Component - boatMap (update)

+**Path 8:** Create New LWC Component - boatsNearMe

+**Path 9:** Create New LWC Component - boatSearchResults

+**Path 10:** Create New LWC Component - boatSearch

+**Path 11:** Edit the LWC Component - fiveStarRating (update) - only Js

+**Path 12:** Create New LWC Component - boatAddReviewForm

+**Path 13:** Create New LWC Component - boatReviews

+**Path 14:** Create New LWC Component - boatDetailTabs

+**Path 15:** Create New LWC Component - SimiliarBoats

+**Path 16:** Build the Friend Ships Lightning Page with all the components create a Lightning page Setup >App Builder> New>Friend Ships --- to display the boatSearch, boatDetailTabs, and boatMap in a layout that follows all the presented requirements.

+Create a LightningApp -Friend Ships - Assign the lightning page to this application

+**Path 17:** Edit the Lightning Page - Boat Record Page

+**Path 18:** Quiz A,B,A,C,D,C,D,C,B,B

+**Path 19:** Quiz C,A,B,C,A,D,B,B,C,A